kubernetes/kubernetes/docs/proposals/apparmor.md

 ### Pod Security Policy

-The [PodSecurityPolicy](security-context-constraints.md) allows cluster administrators to control the security context for a pod its containers.
+The [PodSecurityPolicy](security-context-constraints.md) allows cluster administrators to control the security context for a pod and its containers.
 An annotation can be specified on the PodSecurityPolicy to restrict which AppArmor profiles can be used, and specify a default if no profile is specified.